HokAI — Find the Right AI Tool

 Model selection — Use smaller or cheaper models for simple tasks.
 Reserve premium models for hard problems.

 Prompt efficiency — Shorter prompts and less context reduce input tokens.
-Trim system prompts and examples when they are not needed.
+Trim system prompts and examples when they're not needed.

-The >Model Directory standardizes pricing display so you can compare tools.
-Filters include Free, Freemium, and Paid. >My Stack tracks your tools and can surface cost.
-When you run >Smart Match, you can set a budget — recommendations will respect it.
+The Model Directory standardizes pricing display so you can compare tools.
+Filters include Free, Freemium, and Paid.
+Smart Match lets you set a budget, and recommendations will respect it.